-From your everyday jewelry to those stately pieces you only wear on special occasions, chances are, all of your jewelry could use a good polish.
+From your everyday jewelry to those stately pieces you only wear on special occasions, there's a good chance all of your jewelry could use a good polish.
 Some people clean their jewelry excessively while others rarely clean their jewelry at all.
 Since baubles are wearable items and can be fragile, it's best to take a moderate approach when cleaning your jewelry.
-Rinsing and rubbing it too much can cause unnecessary damage and premature wear and cleaning it too little can degrade the jewelry over time.
+Rinsing and rubbing it too much can cause unnecessary damage and premature wear and cleaning it too little can cause your beloved pieces to degrade over time.
 There are a few factors to consider depending on the type of jewelry.
 Here, a few of the tried-and-true techniques and tips to keep your jewelry protected and looking great.

 Prevention and Care

 Frst, designate a spot in your home to place your rings and other jewelry while doing tasks like washing dishes, gardening, or cleaning the house.
 Most people are guilty of keeping their wedding rings on all the time, but they should be removed when there's a chance they could get wet or dirty.
 You should even take your jewelry off in the shower or when applying hand lotion.
 If you don't, soap residue and moisture can get trapped in the crevices of your jewelry and cause issues.
 Prevent premature tarnishing on silver by storing it in felt away from other jewelry and metals.
 Keep gold jewelry in a jewelry box that is also lined with felt to prevent moisture build-up and tarnishing.